Highway Call: Critical reception

-No Depression called the album "exhuberant," writing that "Betts conjured a rollicking brew of bluegrass, western swing, and jazz."
+No Depression called the album "exuberant," writing that "Betts conjured a rollicking brew of bluegrass, western swing, and jazz."
 The Rolling Stone Album Guide wrote that Betts's "hesitant vocals can't match the pace of his lightning fingers."
 AllMusic said "Highway Call stands as the artist's finest solo moment, one that holds his true voice easily expressing itself far from the madding blues wail of the Allmans..."